Persuade Me if You Can: A Framework for Evaluating Persuasion Effectiveness and Susceptibility Among Large Language Models: Introduction

 In this work, we introduce \textbf{\textit{Persuade Me If You Can} (\textsc{PMIYC})}, an automated framework for evaluating persuasion in LLMs across diverse conversational setups.
 Building on recent studies \citep{durmus2024persuasion, xu-etal-2024-earth, breum2023persuasivepowerlargelanguage}, our framework simulates multi-agent interactions where a \textsc{Persuader} attempts to convince a \textsc{Persuadee} to agree with a claim. \textsc{PMIYC} enables the \textsc{Persuader} and \textsc{Persuadee} to engage in multi-turn conversations, exchanging arguments, addressing counterpoints, and influencing each other's views.
 Throughout these interactions, the \textsc{Persuadee} continuously assesses the \textsc{Persuader}'s arguments and self-reports its level of agreement, allowing us to track changes in opinion and measure both \textbf{persuasive effectiveness} (how successfully an LLM persuades) and \textbf{susceptibility to persuasion} (how easily an LLM changes its stance).

 In PMIYC, each model takes turns acting as both the \textsc{Persuader} and the \textsc{Persuadee} against every other model, enables direct comparisons.
 Our evaluation spans a diverse set of models, including open-weight and closed-source models.
 We assess single-turn persuasion, where the \textsc{Persuader} has only one chance to convince the \textsc{Persuadee}, as well as multi-turn persuasion, which allows for back-and-forth exchanges and deeper argumentation.
 Additionally, we examine persuasion across different contexts, including subjective claims (eg. ``Cultured/lab-grown meats should be allowed to be sold'') and misinformation claims (eg. ``Canada is a part of the UK''), to evaluate how LLMs respond under varying conditions.
-However, PMIYC is flexible and can be extended to encompass other types of claims. \looseness=-1
+However, PMIYC is flexible and can be extended to encompass other types of claims.

-Our results reveal that persuasive effectiveness remains largely consistent across settings, with Llama-3.3-70B emerging as the most effective persuader, closely followed by GPT-4o.
+Our results reveal that persuasive effectiveness remains largely consistent across settings, with o4-mini emerging as the most effective persuader.
 However, susceptibility to persuasion varies based on the context and the number of conversational turns.
-Notably, compared to other models, GPT-4o and GPT-4o-mini exhibit up to 50\% stronger resistance to persuasion in misinformation contexts but show greater flexibility with subjective claims.
-Persuasive effectiveness is greater in the first two turns, and a \textsc{Persuader} becomes more effective when it more strongly agrees with the claim it advocates. \looseness=-1
+Notably, compared to other models, o4-mini consistently rejects and GPT models exhibit up to 50\% stronger resistance to persuasion in misinformation contexts but show greater flexibility with subjective claims.
+Persuasive effectiveness is greater in the first two turns, and a \textsc{Persuader} becomes more effective when it more strongly agrees with the claim it advocates.

+By modeling persuasion as an interactive and iterative process, \textsc{PMIYC} provides a more realistic setting for studying persuasion as it occurs in human-to-agent and agent-to-agent conversations.
+The reliability of our framework is validated through human evaluations and comparative analyses with existing studies.
+Our findings align closely with human judgments of persuasiveness, reinforcing the validity of \textsc{PMIYC} as a scalable alternative to human assessment while also allowing us to quantify levels of model susceptibility.
+Our key contributions are: \looseness=-1